tiahchia/tiahchia/README.md

     <br> and <b>more</b> about the process of <b>experimentation</b>,
     <br> <i>refining</i> ideas, and gradually developing better local tools.

-Most projects here are small studies, evolving tools, or creative experiments.
+<p align=center> Most projects here are small studies, evolving tools, or creative experiments.
-This space is for **exploring, refining ideas, and crafting things that work quietly**.
+This space is for **exploring, refining ideas, and crafting things that work quietly**.</p>

 </table>